How To Change WordPress Post Authors

-- Importing content written by ghost writers that have to be published under your name or published under other authors,
+- You import posts written by ghost writers and need to publish the content under your name or assign it to other authors,

-- Deleting an author from your site and rerouting content attribution to other members,
+- You delete an author from your site and want to assign content authorship to existing users,

-Go through the step-by-step tutorials below to learn how to edit a WordPress post author.
+Go through the tutorials below to learn about the many different ways to reassign the post author in WordPress.

-Assigning Posts To Different Authors – Step-By-Step Tutorial
+Reattributing Posts To A Different User – Tutorial

-You can add a new author to WordPress in the Users screen …
+Users are generally added to WordPress via the Users screen …

 When the user logs into the site and creates a new post, authorship of the post is then attributed to them …

-(Published posts are normally assigned authorship to the user that created it)!
+(Published posts are usually assigned authorship to the user that created it)!

-We cover how to add authors to WordPress in a separate tutorial.
+We explain how to add new authors and other types of users to WordPress in another tutorial.

-In this step-by-step tutorial, you will learn how to change post authors using various methods, like:
+In this tutorial, we explain how to change post authors in WordPress using a number of different methods, like:

-- Assign a post to another author in the Post Editor feature (single post changes),
+- Reassign a post to another author in the Post Editor feature (single post change),

-- Assigning a post to another author in the Quick Edit section (change single post),
+- Reassign a post to a different author in the Quick Editor (make changes to single post),

-- Transferring posts from deleted users to another author.
+- Transferring posts from a deleted author to a different author.

-Let’s say that you need to change the name displaying on all the posts created by you to a different name.
+Let’s say that you need to edit the name displaying on all the posts created by you to a different name.

-- You were set up with a username like ”admin” and you want your published posts to display your real name,
+- You were set up with a username like ”admin” or “editor” and you would like your published posts to display your real name,

-- You would like to publish posts under an alias (i.e. a pen name),
+- You would like to publish posts under an alias,

-So, for example, let’s say that your posts look like this …
+So, for example, let’s say that all your posts look like this …

 (Posts section – Post Author)